neekware/fullerstack/libs/nax-ipware/README.md

     // you should have distinct session ID for public and anonymous users to cache the ip address next();
   });

- // `publicOnly` is `false` by default, if so, the order of precedence is (Public, Private, Loopback, None)
- // if `publicOnly` is set to `true`, then a public ip is returned or an empty IpwareIpInfo
- // `isRouteTrusted` is set to `true` if the proxy info matched the proxy configurations
 ```

 # Advanced users: